 Review the station design and recognize the flow pattern of the station.
 Observe valve locations and their correct operation.
 By-passing the station may be required.
 Check all valves before the testing for proper operation and required locking devices.
 Be attentive to pressure setting stamps or tags.
 Check pipe fittings such These fittings must meet wall as nipples. thickness requirements in which the system Maximum Allowable Operating Pressure (MAOP) dictates.
 Check for atmospheric corrosion issues.
 All above ground piping must be properly coated as to eliminate atmospheric corrosion.
-Observe station Cathodic protection insulators (if applicable).
+Observe Cathodic protection insulators applicable).
 Be sure tubing and or nipples are not connected to the piping around an insulator.
-This could result in a transient or stray current coming into contact with your measurement electronic devices.
+This could result in a transient or stray current coming into contact with your measurement electronic if found abnormal may affect the proper operation of the station and therefore nullify your efforts during the tests.